Vedux-Development/Vertex/commands/Veconomy/README.md

 # Soon

-Veconomy(V2) will be out once the stable version of vedux does release
+Veconomy(V2) will be out once the stable version of Vertex does release